h4ckyou/h4ckyou.github.io/posts/ctf/ICC25/writeup.md

 During allocation, hoard first checks if the heap is already initialized and if it isn't initializes the heap and the memory allocated is gotten from making a `mmap` syscall

+One thing about that is, when a chunk of memory is allocated using `mmap` the offset between the libc region and that memory is usually a bit constant

+So suppose we have an address of a mmap chunk then we can offset it to get the libc base

+To achieve this we need to first leak the address of the chunk, and we can do this using a double free